Visit Shipley: centre & station guide

 By train

-Shipley has a busy junction station with direct services from Leeds, Bradford Forster Square, Bradford Interchange (via short walk/connection) and towards Skipton, Ilkley and Carlisle.
-From the station it's around 15–20 minutes' walk to Saltaire along the canal or main road.
+Shipley is a junction station with direct services to Leeds, Bradford Forster Square, and up the Aire Valley towards Ilkley/Skipton lines.
+From the station it’s a straightforward 15–20 minute walk to Saltaire depending on route and pace.

 By bus or car

-See Plan your visit and the parking guide for current options and any height limits.
+Use Plan your visit and the parking guide for the wider area.

 Around the centre